 The stations, the platforms, and the trains are modern, clean, and comfortable.
 Each coach is air-conditioned, equipped with priority seats and voice-over telling you what the next station is.
 Each train has 2 coaches, carrying up to 176 people.
 Platforms are secured by some officers, guide the passengers to out and enter the train.

+Starting from December 26th 2017, Skytrain operates 20 hours / day for a more comfortable mobility.
 It is actually an Automated People Mover (APM) system, but currently SHIA’s Skytrain is operated by driver and his assistants.
 In the future, it will be driverless.

 I rode the Skytrain from Terminal 2, after I landed from Depati Amir Airport in Pangkal Pinang, Bangka Belitung.
 There were signs to inform direction to the Skytrain station, but they were small and less eye-catching.
 Then, I saw a station-like building in front of the terminal, but it has no sign telling that the building is the station.
 Instead, the sign was saying, “Parking Area”, so I kept walking until I reached some officers.
 I ask them, and one of them telling me that — yes, that “parking area” building is the Skytrain station.